pedalferrous/analytic-script/README.md

     * `isWeighted`: boolean `True` is barycenter is desired, `False` if centroid is desired.
   * `RETURN`:
-    * tuple coordinate of weighted or unweighted center determined by `isWeighted`.
+    * Tuple coordinate of weighted or unweighted center determined by `isWeighted`.

 ### getCenterOffset:
-  * small helper method to return difference between centroid and barycenter.
+  * Small helper method to return difference between centroid and barycenter.
   That is, the coordinate `getCoordinateCenter(fitnessMap, True)` less `getCoordinateCenter(fitnessMap, True)`.
 For ease in heuristic.
   * `INPUT`:
     * `fitnessMap`: defined above; a list of tuples of tuple coordinates and fitnesses.
   * `RETURN`:
-    * tuple representing vector difference between centroid and barycenter: specifically, barycenter less centroid.
+    * Tuple representing vector difference between centroid and barycenter: specifically, barycenter less centroid.

 ### getFittestPercent:
-  * given `fitnessMap` and a percentage, return a revised `fitnessMap` containing only the top percentage of its original elements.
+  * Given `fitnessMap` and a percentage, return a revised `fitnessMap` containing only the top percentage of its original elements.
   * `INPUT`:
     * `fitnessMap`: defined above.
     * `percent`: a numerical value between `1` and `100` (complain all you want about non-unity percentage base).
   * `RETURN`:
-    * list of tuples of tuple coordinates and fitness values.
+    * List of tuples of tuple coordinates and fitness values.
 This must **ALWAYS** be unpacked before direct insertion into `selectedCells` in `propagate`.

 ### prettyPrint:
-  * for quick debugging of the heuristic, this allows the display of the `dim1`-`dim2` plane with `0 -> " ", 1 -> ".", 2 -> "#"`.
+  * For quick debugging of the heuristic, this allows the display of the `dim1`-`dim2` plane with `0 -> " ", 1 -> ".", 2 -> "#"`.
 When space is taken
     to be two dimensional (e.g. all but two layers of stack are given set measurement), this allows visualization of whole space and activity of